iocozmo/property-genius/README.md

 ## What is Property Genuis?
 Property Genuis is an AI chat engine for commercial property owners.
+This was built for a freelance client.

 ### Features
 - Leverage GPT to chat with property information
 - Chat with multiple properties
+- Property CRUD
 - Authentication via Supabase
 - Stripe payment gate